 As the Human Biology Program’s undergraduate coordinator for 14 years, Dana Patterson has served students in countless ways — from choosing courses, to enrolments, to graduation requirements and more.
 Perhaps more importantly, she has created a culture where students are supported and provided the help they needed.

-She has skillfully and patiently advised thousands of students and played a key role in making research opportunities available for them and also spearheaded the unit’s first International/Indigenous Course Module grant, which has subsequently led to others.
+She has skilfully and patiently advised thousands of students and played a key role in making research opportunities available for them and also spearheaded the unit’s first International/Indigenous Course Module grant, which has subsequently led to others.

 Students are grateful for her dedication, acknowledging her success in helping them find the right research projects and supervisors and making them feel welcome and heard.
 In the words of the program’s director, Ashley Bruce, “She is the glue that holds the unit together."